The Virtual Currency Regulation Review: Switzerland

 Switzerland is the home of the crypto valley in Zug, near Zurich, and has an active community of enterprises working in the crypto space.
-While it is difficult to attribute a rank to Switzerland in the fast-moving global crypto community, Switzerland has taken the role of a pioneer in this area and is one of the most important jurisdictions for initial coin offerings (ICOs) and securities token offerings (STOs).2 The choice of Switzerland as place of incorporation for the Libra Association is testament to the attraction of Switzerland as a home for innovative ventures in the blockchain business.
+While it is difficult to attribute a rank to Switzerland in the fast-moving global crypto community, Switzerland has taken the role of a pioneer in this area.
+It is an important jurisdiction for initial coin offerings (ICOs) and securities token offerings (STOs)2 and offers a well-developed infrastructure and a sound legal framework for companies that are active in the crypto space.

 ii Legal framework

 Switzerland has a favourable and attractive legal framework regarding cryptoassets, although it does not have a separate legal framework for them.
-For cryptocurrencies, it already provides a regulatory framework that allows the issuance and trading of such assets, provided that anti-money laundering (AML) rules are complied with.
+For cryptocurrencies, the regulatory framework allowing the issuance and trading of these assets has been in place for a few years.

 The Swiss Financial Market Supervisory Authority (FINMA) has repeatedly stated that it will not distinguish between different technologies used for the same activity: that is, it will apply the principle of 'same business, same rules' to any kind of new technology.
-FINMA adheres to this principle at present when applying Swiss financial market laws to cryptoassets and blockchain-based applications and this will also apply going forward with the proposed new legislation on DLT rights.
+FINMA adheres to this principle at present when applying Swiss financial market laws to cryptoassets and blockchain-based applications and this will also apply going forward with the DLT Act.

 iii Regulatory classification of tokens